Clermont-Ferrand International Short Film Festival

+It is the second largest film festival in France after Cannes in terms of audience and professional attendance.
+Known as the best short film festival in France, Clermont-Ferrand unites around 160,000 professionals and filmgoers.
+Its industry platform, short film distribution system, and steady growth of the festival’s attendance justify its right to be called the number one short film festival in the world.

 History

 In 1979, a Short Film Week was organised by the Clermont-Ferrand University Film Society.

+The festival founders then created the collective "Sauve qui peut le court métrage" (roughly translatable as "Short Film: S.O.S!") in 1981.

 In 1982, the Festival became competitive, with a jury attributing awards to films selected from the recent French short film production.
 International films were shown in special programs highlighting a particular theme, genre, country or region of the world.
 The audience was also presented with tributes to the great short film makers of the past and present.

 In 1986, the first Clermont-Ferrand Short Film Market was organized, with the intention to raise the economic profile of the short films.
-The market contains a video library for French and foreign television buyers, distributors and festival programmers to view the all of the films in competition, as well as the films out of competition, that were submitted for consideration.
+The market contains a video library for French and foreign television buyers, distributors and festival programmers to view all of the films in competition, as well as the films out of competition, that were submitted for consideration.

 The Festival

 Clermont has been the biggest short film festival for 40 years, the essential meeting place for spectators, professionals, youngsters and school children.
+It's the second largest Festival in France after Cannes Film Festival, with more than 160,000 admissions for its 2023 event.
+It brings around €11m per year in additional economic spend to the region.

 Audiences has a choice of 600 films, across all sections, and the three competitions (national, international and Lab).

-The programming team receives each year more than 7000 short films submissions between March and October, included 1500 French productions.
+The programming team receives each year short films submissions between March and October.
+In 2024, 9400 films from various continents, including nearly 2000 French productions, were submitted.

+In 46th edition of the festival An Orange from Jaffa a short film written and directed by Mohammed Almughann won the International Grand Prix on 13 February 2024.